grahappa/EOS-Rules-Rights-and-Reasonings/README.md

 ### Article XXX - Self Liability
 Contributors to this system including smart contract developers and authors of governing documents are not liable for damages caused by unintentional bugs in code or unintentional effects of governing documents.
 All Parties are responsible for auditing smart contracts and their equivalent Ricardian contract before use.

+### Article XXX - Native Unit of Utility
+The EOS token shall be the native unit of value representing access to utility resources on the EOS Network including but not limited to;

+* Bandwidth and Log Storage (Disk),
+* Computation and Computational Backlog (CPU) and
+* State Storage (RAM).

+### Article XXX - Token-Weighted Common Accounts
+EOS accounts held in common to all EOS Account Holders and in proportion to their tokens include the following;

+* eosio.names,
+* eosio.ramfee,
+* eosio.saving.

 ### Article XXX - Ricardian Contract Disclosure
 All service providers facilitating the construction and signing of transactions on behalf of EOS Account Holders shall present the full Ricardian Contract terms of this governing document and all other referenced smart contracts.